Are you planning to travel soon? Here’s some advice: Get organized early. Plan. Plan. Plan.

 Is it safe to travel?

 CDC health experts are now saying that people who are fully vaccinated can safely travel within the U.S. Click here for updates.
 People from the U.S. who travel internationally will need proof of a negative COVID-19 test when they fly back into the country.
 Click here for information about travel from the CDC.
 Guidelines change frequently, so check often for updates.
+And click here if you are pregnant and considering travel.

 Do I need to be fully vaccinated before traveling?
 Do I need a ‘vaccine passport’ to prove my vaccinated status?